History in the heart of the Community

 The Book

 In 2015 “A Workingman’s Castle”, A history of The Fleece Inn by Christopher Mowbray was published.
-Available at the bar, via our online shop, local shops and Tourist Information Centres, and Amazon.
+Available at the bar, via our online shop, local shops and Tourist Information Centres.

 Written and researched by local journalist and author, Chris Mowbray, with the help and guidance of The Fleece’s landlord, Nigel Smith, the book outlines how the building and its contents represent a unique time capsule which mirrors centuries of rural working class life.